Arthur B. McDonald

 “With SNOLAB, Canada has become an international centre for the experimental elements of astroparticle physics.
 Our new Institute adds to that strong international capability through the development of a strong personnel component within Canada – it has created a new generation of researchers in this field.
 Additionally, the Institute creates an intellectual centre for interaction between theorists and experimentalists on topics at the cutting edge of particle astrophysics.” – Arthur B. McDonald

 Among the many awards he has received, he is a Companion of the Order of Canada, a Co-recipient of the 2015 Nobel Prize in Physics with Dr. Takaaki Kajita of the SuperKamiokande experiment.
 In addition, with the SNO Collaboration, received the 2006 John.
 C. Polanyi Prize and the 2016 Breakthrough Prize in Fundamental Physics.
-He continues to be active in basic research in neutrinos and dark matter, and is a member of the Board of Directors of the Perimeter Institute.
+He continues to be active in basic research in neutrinos and dark matter.